Dynamics of an Intra-host Diffusive Pathogen Infection Model: Numerical Results

+When $\mathcal{R}_{0}<1$, the system (\ref{b1}) possesses an uninfected steady state $E_0\left(\dfrac{\Lambda}{d_S}, 0, 0\right)$ and also has an infected steady state $E^*\Bigg(\dfrac{\Lambda}{d_S \mathcal{R}_{0}},\dfrac{\Lambda\Big(1-\dfrac{1}{\mathcal{R}_{0}}\Big)}{\gamma +d_I},\dfrac{\alpha \Lambda\Big(1-\dfrac{1}{\mathcal{R}_{0}}\Big)}{d_V(\mu + d_I)}\Bigg)$ for $\mathcal{R}_{0}>1$.
 At first sensitivity analysis is used to determine the response of the model to variations in its parameter values.
 In the present case, focus is given to determining how changes in the model parameters impact the basic reproduction number.
 This is done through the Latin hypercube sampling (LHS) and the partial correlation coefficients (PRCC) to determine the relative importance of the parameters in $\mathcal{R}_{0}$ for the disease transmission \cite{r36}.
 In such a scenario, it is more appropriate to treat each parameter as a random variable, distributed according to an appropriate probability distribution.
 We assume that our model parameters are normally distributed although it is quite possible that some parameters are constant towards a particular value such as recruitment rate ($\Lambda$) and death rate ($d_T$) of susceptible cells.
 PRCC reduces the non-linearity effects by rearranging the data in ascending order, replacing the values with their ranks and then providing the measure of monotonicity after the removal of the linear effects of each model parameter keeping all other parameters constant \cite{r37}.
 The corresponding Tornado plots based on a random sample of 1000 points for the six parameters in $\mathcal{R}_{0}$ are shown in Figure \ref{figsen}.
 The horizontal lines represent the significant range of correlation, i.e., $|$PRCC$|> 0.5$.
 The sensitivity analysis suggests that the most significant parameters are $\beta_1$ and $\beta_2$, an increase in these values will have an increase in the spread of the disease.
 Hence, these parameters should be estimated with precision to accurately capture the dynamics of the infection.

 Now, we numerically illustrate the results for global stability for both the steady states.
 Accordingly, we use two sets of system parameters, one corresponding to $\mathcal{R}_{0}<1$ (when $E_0$ is globally asymptotically stable for both the continuous and discretized models) and the other for $\mathcal{R}_{0}>1$ (when $E^*$ is globally asymptotically stable for both the continuous and discretized models).
 The numerical simulation is carried out using the NSFD scheme described by the system (\ref{a1}) with initial condition taken as